Soubhik2/CORE-PHP/README.md

 # CORE-PHP

-This is CORE PHP custom template
+This is CORE PHP custom template.